 Types of OCD False Memories

-False memory OCD consists of doubting obsessions that cause symptoms of anxiety or guilty feelings of being responsible.
+False memory OCD consists of doubting obsessions that cause anxiety or guilty feelings of being responsible.
 Compulsions, such as checking or asking others for reassurance, are performed out of a sense of morality.
 How these behaviors are exhibited can vary depending on a variety of factors, such as the type of event in question.

 Common obsessions in false memory OCD include: